sebastinez/radicle-link/docs/rfc/0003-collaborative-objects.md

                 "text": {"type": "string"},
                 "author": {
                     "type": "string",
-                    "description": "Radicle URN of the author of the comment" "automerge_type": "text"
+                    "description": "Radicle URN of the author of the comment", "automerge_type": "text"
-                },
+                }
             }
         }
     }